-of The schemas for ISA model version 1.0 can be found the folder core set in isatools/resources/schemas/isa_model_version_1_0_schemas/core.
+The core set of schemas for ISA model version 1.0 can be found in the folder isatools/resources/schemas/isa_model_version_1_0_schemas/core.

 The main object is the Investigation, which groups a set of Studies and maintains associated information such as Publications, People involved and the ontologies used for annotating the dataset.